vgurianov/srt/README.md

 or in IDLE.

-Also you may install PyMMS from PyPI, see [Getting Started](https://vgurianov.github.io/srt/started.html).
+Also, you may install PyMMS from PyPI, see [Getting Started](https://vgurianov.github.io/srt/started.html).

 ## Publication
 Gurianov V.I.
 Direct procedure for measuring particle energy-momentum in a discrete space-time model // Mathematical models and their applications: Sat. sci. tr.
 Issue.
 21. - Cheboksary: Publishing house Chuvash.
 Univ., 2019. - P. 62-67.